|The WHO World Mental Health Surveys International College Student Project (WMH-ICS)|

 Mode: All surveys use a web-based data collection method, which enables us to conduct surveys much more cost-effectively than would be possible otherwise.
 Surveys take an average of 20-30 minutes to complete.
 The web-based nature of the surveys also allow for the addition of online interventions once high-risk students are identified.

 Measures: The WMH-ICS survey instrument consists of a broad range of screening instruments that include the CIDI-Screener, the AUDIT, and the ASRS-6.
 The instrument also includes items from common clinical measures like the Columbia Suicide Severity Rating Scale, the NIDA-Modified Assist-Prescreen, and specific modules from the CIDI-3.0.
-The use of these instruments enables us to generate reliable screening estimates for, among others, Major Depressive Episode (MDE), Generalized Anxiety Disorder (GAD), Panic Disorder (PD), Social Phobia (SP), Separation Anxiety Disorder (SAD), Bipolar Disorder (BD), adult ADHD, a range of eating disorders (anorexia nervosa, bulimia nervosa, binge-eating disorder), substance abuse and dependence, and suicidal behaviors.
+The use of these instruments enables us to generate reliable screening estimates of DSM-5 disorders including, Major Depressive Episode (MDE), Generalized Anxiety Disorder (GAD), Panic Disorder (PD), Social Phobia (SP), Separation Anxiety Disorder (SAD), Bipolar Disorder (BD), adult ADHD, a range of eating disorders (anorexia nervosa, bulimia nervosa, binge-eating disorder), substance abuse and dependence, and suicidal behaviors.
 The instrument also generates reliable estimates of self-reported health, use of services for emotional or mental health problems, college expectations, adaptation to college life, and academic outcomes.

-Training and Field Procedures: The WHO translation, back-translation, and harmonization protocol was used to create instruments and training materials in a wide range of languages.
+Training and Field Procedures: The WHO translation and harmonization protocol was used to create instruments and training materials in a wide range of languages.
 Standardized descriptions of the goals and procedures of the study, data uses and protections, and the rights of respondents are provided in written form for review and discussion by all eligible respondents before obtaining informed consent for participation in the survey.
 Quality control protocols are standardized across settings to guarantee accuracy and to specify data cleaning and coding procedures.
 The institutional boards of the colleges that carry out the surveys approve the surveys before they are implemented and monitored compliance with procedures for obtaining informed consent and protecting human subjects.
 All these implementation procedures have been codified in a fashion that makes them easy to export to other settings in order to expand the number of institutions in the initiative.